 - And about as many color styles as you could ever wish for.

 Zorroo GoPro Full Face Mask The ZORROO Snorkel Mask does a great job of combining the OctoMask (below) with the full-face design of the Tribord.
-Great comfort and the ability to capture everything that you’re looking down at as you skim across the surface of the water is both highly convenient and exciting…especially when you get to send your family and friends all the great video of your snorkeling fun!
+Great comfort and the ability to capture everything you’re looking down at as you skim across the surface of the water is both highly convenient and exciting…especially when you send your family and friends all the great video of your snorkeling fun!

 Phantom Aquatics Cancun Mask Snorkel Combo

 This one surprised us a bit, but it was an excellent option for those who bought a snorkel set, or mask/snorkel combo in 2015.
 We shouldn’t be that surprised, though, as Phantom Aquatics puts out some great products.
 The Cancun mask and snorkel sets are sleek, comfortable, and ultra-dependable.
 You won’t find a better traditional snorkel mask than the Cancun Mask on the market.

 The OctoMask with GoPro attachment was one of my favorite masks that I sampled and reviewed this year, and many shoppers here at The Snorkel Store agreed.
 The comfort of the mask, the traditional build, and the GoPro attachment make this mask an excellent choice for any user who has no issue with breathing through the snorkel.
 You can read our full review here.

 Cressi Panoramic Wide View Mask Dry Snorkel Set